cares0/rest-docs-kdsl/docs/docs/getting-started/tutorial.md

 you can call functions corresponding to the HTTP components (e.g., request parameters, response body) defined in the API spec to write the DSL.

-The API we created above includes request parameters and a response body, so you can call `queryParameters` and `responseBody`.
+Since the API we created earlier includes request parameters and a response body, you can call `queryParameters` and `responseBody`.

 ```kotlin
 document(TutorialApiSpec("tutorial")) {